 Mlowa Secondary School is 125 kilometers away from Iringa town in Mlowa Village.
 It is a day school for boys and a hostel for girls.
 Mlowa School has an enrollment of 646 students: 345 girls, 301 boys and 24 teachers/staff members.
 Malinzanga Primary School is nearby Mlowa Secondary.
 Malinzanga has an enrollment of 688 students: 365 girls, 323 boys and 7 teachers/staff members.
 Both schools face the same problem- lack of access to safe water!

 Our South Sudanese projects are quite unique from our others in the fact that they are not typically built at a school.
-These projects are built in villages with the plan that a school will come around that well in the near future.
+These projects are built in villages with the plan that a school will form around that well in the future.
 The reason for this difference from our other projects is that South Sudan in its war-torn state is in desperate need for even the basic infrastructures to begin new communities.
 These South Sudan projects are not named because they are not typically schools yet at this point in the process.
 They will simply be a community well.

 St. Teresa Emakhwale Primary School was established in 1984 by the community which donated a piece of land after realizing that their children needed access to formal education.
 The Catholic church then decided to sponsor the school, forming a relationship that continues today.
 Shortly after opening, however, the school was torched down and all the classes burnt down, forcing it to close.
 In 1987, the school started up once again but this time, the community came together to ensure it serves the purpose it was established to.The school has been steadily growing and registering good performance since then, attracting a large population of students.
 Today, the school has a total enrollment of 1,332 students and 33 teachers and staff thanks to the joint efforts of the parents, teachers, and the students themselves.